 Beyond that, it is up to the board and the one who takes the minutes to determine how much information to include - more is better, but also more expensive.
 Board of supervisor minutes need to be published.
-But nothing in the Open Meetings Law requires publishing minutes of the meeting of any other board.
+But nothing in the Open Meetings Law requires publishing minutes of the meeting of any other board (although other Code provisions may require publication - for example, lowa Code Chapter 28E requires publication of most 28E entity board minutes).
 Minutes have to be taken, and available to the public, but not published.
-Another statute may require that they be published, like Iowa Code §349.16 for boards of supervisor minutes.
+Another statute may require that they be published, like lowa Code §349.16 for boards of supervisor minutes.